-Figure 2: Security Vulnerability Life Cycle

-There are four stages in the security vulnerability life cycle:

-Vulnerability Discovered Vulnerability Announced This stage is when someone discovers a vulnerability.
-This is when websites designed for announcing new vulnerabilities post a warning about the new hole discovered.
+Figure 2: Security Vulnerability Life Cycle There are four stages in the security vulnerability life cycle: Vulnerability Discovered This stage is when someone discovers a vulnerability.
+Vulnerability Announced This is when websites designed for announcing new vulnerabilities post a warning about the new hole discovered.
 At this stage, the attacker is also checking these websites to search for new exploits.
-Vulnerability Popularized In this stage, malware for Patch Released The final phase of vulnerability is

-TRADITIONAL FRAMEWORK

-Whenever a vulnerability is disclosed to the public through the CVE database, by the usage of automation tools like Nessus, Qualys Guard, Rapid7 Insight VM network scans are performed to discover, assess and report these vulnerability findings.
+Vulnerability Popularized In this stage, malware for this vulnerability is written and attackers would exploit them.
+Patch Released The final phase of vulnerability is when the vendor affected by the vulnerability releases a patch to protect against the attacks.
+TRADITIONAL FRAMEWORK Whenever a vulnerability is disclosed to the public through the CVE database, by the usage of automation tools like Nessus, Qualys Guard, Rapid7 Insight VM network scans are performed to discover, assess and report these vulnerability findings.
 When the vendor releases the patches for vulnerabilities, the patch management team use patching tools to deploy monthly patches, cumulative patches without the regard for impact analysis coverage.
 Without the proper process defined, it would be a tedious task to align or synchronize different teams to manage vulnerabilities with ever-growing CVE database.
 A lack of awareness of the impact of vulnerabilities among IT engineers leads to failure of such traditional frameworks.
 With considerations of the cons of traditional frameworks, adopting a hybrid framework was much needed to implement a VM program.

-How vulnerability management is an upgrade from legacy IT ops processes

-Vulnerability management is an upgrade from the conventional IT management processes and provides an array of functionalities:
+How vulnerability management is an upgrade from legacy IT ops processes Vulnerability management is an upgrade from the conventional IT management processes and provides an array of functionalities: Inventory scanning Taking inventory of the various software assets and creating custom groups based on OS and applications.
+Vulnerability assessment: